 - Hand pain, if the tumor is very large or if the affected bone has weakened and caused a hand fracture

 - Slow bone growth in the affected area

-The symptoms of enchondroma may look like other medical conditions or problems.
-Always consult your doctor for a diagnosis.
+The symptoms of enchondroma may look like other medical problems.
+Always talk with your healthcare provider for a diagnosis.

 How is an enchondroma diagnosed?

-Because you may have few symptoms, diagnosis is sometimes made during a routine physical exam, or if the tumor leads to a fracture in the hand.
+Diagnosis is sometimes made during a routine physical exam or if the tumor leads to a fracture in the hand.

 In addition to a complete medical history and physical exam, tests may include:

 - X-rays.
 A test that uses invisible electromagnetic energy beams to produce images of internal tissues, bones, and organs on film.